corsairmarks/origin_resource_consolidation_habitability/mod/README.md

 * 1.2.0 Mark as compatible with Stellaris version 3.3 "Libra" - no script changes
 * 1.3.0 Mark as compatible with Stellaris version 3.4 "Cepheus" - no script changes
 * 1.4.0 Mark as compatible with Stellaris version 3.6 "Orion" - no script changes
-* 1.5.0 Resource Consolidation guaranteed colonies are now primitives (like Necrophages) with random habitable planet classes
+* 1.5.0 Resource Consolidation guaranteed colonies are now pre-FTLs (like Necrophages) with random habitable planet classes
 * 1.6.0 Add a compatibility trigger for other mods to check whether this one is active
 * 2.0.0 Update for Stellaris version 3.7 "Canis Minor" - integrate underlying game changes
 * 2.1.0 Mark as compatible with Stellaris version 3.8 "Gemini" - no script changes
-* 2.1.1 Update for Stellaris version 3.8.3 "Gemini" - ensure primitive armies spawn on the surface of their planets
+* 2.1.1 Update for Stellaris version 3.8.3 "Gemini" - ensure pre-FTL armies spawn on the surface of their planets

 ## Source Code